essandess/macOS-Open-Source-Server/README.md

 These services will run well on any old Mac desktop configured with a suffient processor and memory, including my old 2012 Mac Mini server model.

-Like those old Mac server's I'll call the base hard drive in these notes `Server HD` (not `Macintosh HD`).
+Like those old Mac servers, I'll call the base hard drive in these notes `Server HD` (not `Macintosh HD`).

 ## Server.app v.
 5.7 Backup